Homilius/PAM---Algorithm_for_approximate_pattern_matching/README.md

-The code is not completely done yet and has not been properly tested. it is uploaded mainly for educational purpuses as i think it is a quite intuitive way of solving the approximate pattern matching problem.
+The code is not completely done and has not been properly tested yet.

+I have uploaded this project for educational purpuses as i think it is a quite intuitive way of solving the approximate pattern matching problem.
+I have not heard of or seen this algorithm before so i guess i can name it PAM (Pigeonhole approximative matching).
 Feel free correcting or optimizing parts.

-The algorithm is build on following principles an algotithms:
+The algorithm is build on following principles:

-... to be continued
+Allowing d mismatches we use the pigeonhole principle to devide our sustring into d+1 pieces.
+One of these pices can be found using exact pattern matching.
+These pieces are then search using binary search in a suffix array (which in this implementation is created by prefix doubling).